Become a £10K Monthly Purchasing Manager / Director.

 No. The £10,000 figure is the headline target the system is designed around · derived from 20 working days × £500 daily value · nothing more.
 Actual income depends on your effort, skill, consistency, the market conditions you're working in, and your conversion rate.
 Some participants will earn substantially more, some substantially less, some nothing at all in the first 21 days.
 We're transparent about that.

-Income figures are targets, not promises.
-Results depend on effort, skill, consistency, market conditions and conversion performance.
+Income is not guaranteed.
+Results depend on effort, skill, consistency, market conditions, conversion rates and follow-up.